itai421/logic-validator/README.md

 Events are considered valid if:

  * The start date is before the end date.
- * The invitations number is less than max invitations number.
+ * The invitations number is less than max invitations number (which is 600).

 without using *logic-validator* your validation function would probably look something like this: